johan162/hpdf_table/docs/Building.md

 There are two external libraries required to rebuild libhpdftbl and more importantly use the library with an actual application and these are:

 1. **libhpdf** - The Haru PDF library.
-On OSX this is most easly installed by using the `brew` OSX package manager.
+On OSX this is most easily installed by using the `brew` OSX package manager.
 The library is available as `libharu` as of this writing the latest version is `libharu-2.3.0`

 2. **iconv** - The character encoding conversion library.
 On OSX > 11.x this is included by default once you have `xcode` command line tools installed which is basically a pre-requisite required for all development on OSX.
-*(On really old versions of OSX this was not the case.)*
+*(On ancient versions of OSX this was not the case.)*

 ### Different versions of iconv on OSX

 Unfortunately there are two main versions of `libiconv` readily available for OSX which are incompatible as one uses the prefix "`iconv_*`" and the other "`libiconv_*`" on its exported functions.
-Compiling `libhpdftbl` requires the first of these which is the prevelant version and the default on both OSX and Linux.
+Compiling `libhpdftbl` requires the first of these which is the prevalent version and the default on both OSX and Linux.

-This is almost exclusivly an issue for those that actively develop on OSX and may have over time installed multiple versions of libraries and as such are aware of these challenges.
+This is almost exclusively an issue for those that actively develop on OSX and may have over time installed multiple versions of libraries and as such are aware of these challenges.

 ### OSX native libiconv
 After installing `xcode` command line tools on OSX you can assume that a library called `/usr/lib/iconv.dylib` is available.
 However, if you actually try to list this library in `/usr/lib` you will not find it!
 Still, if you link your code with `-liconv` it will work as expected.
 How come?

 The reason is the way OSX handles different library versions for different OSX SDKs.
 Since `xcode` supports developing for different OSX versions the SDK would need to include a complete setup of all  `*.dylib` of the right version for each included version of the SDK.
-To reduce diskspace all dynamic librares are rolled-up in a dynamic link shared cache for each SDK version.
+To reduce diskspace all dynamic libraries are rolled-up in a dynamic link shared cache for each SDK version.
 The tool chain (e.g. `gcc`) have been augmented to be aware of this.
-Hence there is no need to have libraries in `/usr/lib`.
-Instead OSX from v11 and onwards uses the concept of *stub libraries* `*.tbd` (tbd stands for "text based description") which are much smaller text files with some meta information about the library used by the tool-chain.
+Hence, there is no need to have libraries in `/usr/lib`.
+Instead, OSX from v11 and onwards uses the concept of *stub libraries* `*.tbd` (tbd stands for "text based description") which are much smaller text files with some meta information about the library used by the tool-chain.

 For example for SDK 12.3 the stub for libiconv can be found at